techidaily/site-win11-tips/source/_posts/accelerate-workflow-paste-and-mouse-jump-techniques.md

 ## How to Enable and Use the "Paste as Plain Text" Feature in PowerToys

  This feature is available in the PowerToys version 0.68.0\.
-So, make sure to update the application to the latest version from Microsoft Store or[download PowerToys from GitHub](https://github.com/microsoft/PowerToys/releases) .
+So, make sure to update the application to the latest version from Microsoft Store or [download PowerToys from GitHub](https://github.com/microsoft/PowerToys/releases) .
 Repeat the following steps to enable and customize the feature:

 1. Launch PowerToys on your system.
 Go to the left-hand side menu and click on the**Paste as Plain Text** option.
 2. Click on the**toggle** next to the**Enable Paste As Plain Text** option to enable the feature.